Nationals vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

-- The Nationals have been chosen as underdogs in 31 games this year and have walked away with the win 13 times (41.9%) in those games.
+- The Nationals have been victorious in 13, or 40.6%, of the 32 contests they have been chosen as underdogs in this season.

-- Washington is 7-6 this season when entering a game as the underdog by +155 or more on the moneyline.
+- Washington has a record of 10-13 in games where oddsmakers have it as underdogs of at least +125 on the moneyline.

-- Bookmakers have implied with the moneyline set for this matchup that the Nationals have a 39.2% chance of pulling out a win.
+- The moneyline set for this matchup implies the Nationals have a 44.4% chance of walking away with the win.

-- Washington and its opponents have hit the over in 12 of its 31 games with a total this season.
+- Washington and its opponents have gone over the total this season in 12 of its 32 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.